-Sound localization can provide context information to improve user experience and enable a variety of innovative applications such as gaming, smart environment, and human-computer interaction.
-As shown in Fig. 1, people with hearing difficulties could also benefit from sound localization.
-If the hearing aids they wear can distinguish the sound location, then the binaural microphones in the ears can amplify the sound from this direction and substantially improve their quality of life when talking with others as well as their safety when walking outside.
-Moreover, humanoid service robots with binaural microphones and speakers can interact with users to promote products, give directions, and take care of kids and elders.
-When a user talks to a service robot, it would be great if the robot can figure out the voice direction, turn to the user, and provide customized location-aware services.
+Sound localization can provide context information to improve user experience and enable a variety of innovative applications such as gaming, smart environment, and human computer interaction.
+For example, humanoid service robots with binaural microphones and speakers can interact with users to promote products, give directions, and take care of kids and elders.
+In these voice interaction applications, when a user talks to a service robot, it would be great if the robot can figure out the voice direction, turn to the user, and provide customized location-aware services.
+People with hearing difficulties could also benefit from sound localization.
+If the hearing aids they wear can distinguish the sound location, then the binaural microphones in ears can amplify the sound from this direction and substantially improve their quality of life when talking with others as well as their safety when walking outside.

-Currently, many microphone array-based sound localization technologies have been proposed, such as beamformer-based SRP-PHAT [1], spectral estimation-based MUSIC [2], triangulation based approach [3], and deep learning based methods [4, 5].
-However, an extra microphone array brings about additional deployment costs, making hearing impaired users inconvenient to wear hearing aids.
-Moreover, the above microphone array-based solutions cannot be directly applied to binaural microphones due to very few microphones.
-For example, the correlation-based time difference technique can estimate the AoA of a sound with multiple (e.g., 4) microphones.
-However, using only two microphones will lead to the cone of confusion problem [6], which means the sound source can be located in multiple locations with the same time difference.
+Currently, many microphone array-based sound localization technologies have been proposed, such as beamformerbased SRP-PHAT [1], spectral estimation-based MUSIC [2], triangulation based approach [3], and deep learning based methods [4, 5].
+However, an extra microphone array brings about additional hardware costs, making hearing impaired users inconvenient to wear.
+Moreover, the above microphone array-based solutions cannot be applied to binaural microphones.
+The correlation-based time difference technique can estimate the AoA of a sound with microphones.
+However, using only two microphones will lead to the cone of confusion problem [6], which means the sound source can be located in multiple locations with the same interaural time difference.
 In horizontal 2D space, this problem causes front-back confusion.
-Moreover, when more than one sound source is present, they will interfere with each other, raising more challenges to separate multiple sound sources.
+Therefore, these works typically assume the target source is in the front facing field.
+Moreover, when more than one sound source are present, they will interfere with each other, raising more challenges to separate multiple sound sources.

 Fig. 1.
-Application scenarios. (a) Binaural microphones in hearing aids can localize the sound location and amplify the sound for hearing impaired people and improve their life quality. (b) Humanoid robots are equipped with artificial ears.
-When a user calls the robot, it should be able to locate the voice and turn around to the user.
+Application scenarios. (a) Humanoid robots are equipped with artificial ears.
+When a user calls the robot, it should be able to locate the voice and turn around to the user. (b) Binaural microphones in hearing aids can localize the sound location and amplify the sound for hearing impaired people and improve their life quality.

-Existing binaural microphone-based solutions train machine learning models on the raw audio data directly [7] or hand-crafted features (e.g., interaural time difference (ITD) or interaural level difference (ILD) [8, 9]).
+Existing binaural microphone-based solutions train machine learning models on the raw audio data directly [7] or handcrafted features (e.g., interaural time difference (ITD) or interaural level difference (ILD) [8, 9]).
 However, these works can only locate one source, or they assume the number of sound sources is known beforehand.
 In real usage scenarios, such assumptions are hard to guarantee and their performance degrades since they cannot handle the interference of multiple sources.
 On the other hand, the human auditory system has naturally evolved to locate multiple sounds simultaneously.
-In this paper, we aim to imitate the human auditory system and achieve multiple-sound localization with binaural microphones.
+In this paper, we aim to imitate the human auditory system and achieve sound localization with binaural microphones.
 To enable such human-like sound localization, we identify the following key objectives and design requirements:

 • Full-field localization.
-Different from the existing methods (e.g., correlation-based methods) which suffer the cone of confusion problem, human beings can normally differentiate whether the sound is from the front or from the back.
-Accordingly, we expect that our target system should be able to avoid such a confusion problem and
+Different from the existing methods (e.g., AoA based methods) which suffer the cone of confusion problem, human beings can normally differentiate whether the sound is from the front or from the back.

+Accordingly, we expect that our target system should be able to avoid such a confusion problem and support fullfield localization.